negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

  Flat Belt Conveyors

 Flat belt conveyors are among the most prevalent and versatile conveyor systems.
 They consist of a flat belt of synthetic or natural fibers such as polyester, nylon, or other materials, stretched between two or more pulleys.
 These conveyors are ideal for transporting light to medium-weight products across different operations, levels, and buildings.
 The flat surface provides a stable and continuous platform for products to be moved along, and they can be designed to handle inclines or declines with ease.
-The simplicity in design makes them an economical and efficient choice for a wide range of material handling applications.
+The simplicity in design makes them an economical and efficient choice for a wide range of material handling applications.[4]

 item Modular Belt Conveyors

 Modular belt conveyors use a belt composed of individual, interlocking pieces, typically made of hard plastic.
 These segments are connected in a way that allows the belt to articulate around curves and obstacles.
 This design offers significant advantages in terms of durability and maintenance; damaged sections of the belt can be easily replaced without the need for replacing the entire belt.
-Modular belts are particularly useful in applications where the conveyor path includes curves, inclines, or declines, and where durability and ease of cleaning are important.
+Modular belts are particularly useful in applications where the conveyor path includes curves, inclines, or declines, and where durability and ease of cleaning are important.[4]

 item Inclined and Declined Belt Conveyors

 These conveyors are designed specifically for moving materials up or down an incline or decline.
 They come equipped with a belt that has a textured or rough surface to prevent the slippage of materials.
 Inclined and declined belt conveyors are commonly used in the packaging industry and material handling processes where a change in elevation is required.
-The design ensures that materials can be moved efficiently between different levels without compromising speed or safety.
+The design ensures that materials can be moved efficiently between different levels without compromising speed or safety.[4]

 item Roller Bed Conveyor Belts

 Roller bed conveyor belts are characterized by rollers that provide support to the conveyor belt over its entire length.
 This design reduces friction and allows for heavier loads or longer distances to be transported efficiently.
-Roller beds are especially useful for loading and unloading items using gravity, minimizing manual effort, and enhancing operational efficiency.
+Roller beds are especially useful for loading and unloading items using gravity, minimizing manual effort, and enhancing operational efficiency.[4]

 item Solid Woven Conveyor Belts

 Constructed from a single piece of woven fabric, solid woven conveyor belts are known for their durability and resistance to tearing.
 This makes them suitable for demanding applications, including mining and heavy industrial environments.
-The solid construction minimizes the risk of delamination and provides a high level of resistance to impact and abrasion.
+The solid construction minimizes the risk of delamination and provides a high level of resistance to impact and abrasion.[4]

 item Thermoplastic Conveyor Belts

 Made from various thermoplastic materials, these conveyor belts offer flexibility and durability.
 They are resistant to water, chemicals, and wear, making them suitable for food processing, pharmaceuticals, and other environments where hygiene and resistance to contamination are crucial.
-The thermoplastic composition also allows for easy cleaning and maintenance.
+The thermoplastic composition also allows for easy cleaning and maintenance.[4]

 item Magnetic Belt Conveyor

 Magnetic belt conveyors are designed with a magnetic sliding bed or a series of magnetic pulleys to transport ferrous materials.
 These conveyors can move materials vertically, upside down, or around corners, making them ideal for applications where material containment or complex routing is required.
-They are particularly useful in metalworking and recycling industries.
+They are particularly useful in metalworking and recycling industries.[4]

 item Troughed Belt Conveyor